-Now that the NFL Draft for 2020 is over with, we can reflect on what was a great year for the Draft featuring some of the best emerging talents the league has seen in years.
-It all started with Joe Burrow as the No.1 Pick for the Cincinnati Bengals, followed by Chase Young and Jeff Okudah.
-The full list looks like this:
+Now that the NFL Draft for 2023 is over, we can reflect on the great year for the Draft featuring some of the best-emerging talents the league has seen in years.
+It all started with Bryce Young as the No.1 Pick for the Carolina Panthers, followed by C.J.
+Stroud and Will Anderson Jr. The full list looks like this:

 The NFL draft odds help us have fun with one of the NFL’s most important events.
-We get to watch our favorite college football stars fulfill their dreams of going on to the big leagues.
+We watch our favorite college football stars fulfill their dreams of going to the big leagues.

 At the same time, we get to watch our favorite teams welcome new members to the family.

-NFL draft odds tend to look specifically at when different players will be drafted.
+Vegas NFL Draft bets tend to look specifically at when different players will be drafted.
 They do not tend to focus on where different players will be drafted.
 But rather, when.